-Figure 1.3 Fractional Turn Examples
+Figure 1.3 Fractional Turn Example 1

-The top half of figure 1.3 shows what occurs when the Total Measurement Range parameter is used to divide the full range of travel of the NR25 into equal parts.
+Figure 1.3 shows what occurs when the Total Measurement Range parameter is used to divide the full range of travel of the NR25 into equal parts.
 In this case, a twenty-eight bit NR25 has its 4,096 turns evenly divided into five cycles of 819.2 turns.